mdmtk/docs/beta/source/guide/csp/wireless.md

   <tr>
     <td>Enable</td>
     <td>"1"</td>
-	<td>This value will allow changes to be made to the state of the Bluetooth radio.</td>
+	<td>This value will allow changes to be made to the state of the Bluetooth radio.
+On JellyBean devices, this will cause the Bluetooth radio to be Turned On.</td>
   </tr>
   <tr>
     <td>Disable</td>
     <td>"2"</td>
-	<td>This value will prevent changes from being made to the state of the Bluetooth radio.</td>
+	<td>This value will prevent changes from being made to the state of the Bluetooth radio.
+On JellyBean devices, this will cause the Bluetooth radio to be Turned Off.</td>
   </tr>
 </table>
 </div>